 Common Drawbacks of Other Methods of Treatment

 Pasadena, Glendale, and La Cañada dental implants patients often ask how implants compare with other methods of treatment.
-Often, alternatives such as partial dentures, can appear to be more cost effective up front, but for long-term oral health, implants are the best option.
+Often, alternatives such as partial dentures, can appear to be more cost effective up front, but for long-term oral health, implants are the recommended option.
 Let’s have closer a look at the other common treatment methods:

 Dentures/Partials: dentures are often seen as a low-cost and convenient solution to missing teeth.
 While they do tend to cost less than implants up front, they generally need replacing every 5 years or so, and can actually cost more over a lifetime of treatment than implants.
 The clasps they utilize to stay in place can compromise the health of neighboring teeth and eventually cause them to fall out.
 Denture wearers also often complain of discomfort, pain, and bad breath.

 Tooth Supported Bridges: bridges can also be of lesser initial cost than dental implants, but they are still subject to the need for replacing every 10 years or less.
 Unlike dentures, they aren’t removable, but are, rather, cemented in place.
 Adjacent teeth must be filed down to make room for the necessary hardware, causing irreparable damage.
 Similar to dentures, bridges also draw support from neighboring teeth and can eventually cause them to fall out.

 Probably the biggest drawback to the above methods is that neither protects against jawbone deterioration.
-Over a life of care, dental implants can often be the more cost-effective option, but when you consider all of the added benefits they offer, dental implants clearly emerge as the best choice.
+Over a life of care, dental implants can often be the more cost-effective option, but when you consider all of the added benefits they offer, dental implants emerge as the clear choice.

 For more information on dental implants, please visit The Dental Implant Guide.

 Still not sure about dental implants?
-Pasadena, Glendale, and La Cañada’s, experts, Lytle, Tate & Stamper, are here to help.
+Pasadena, Glendale, and La Cañada’s, Lytle, Tate & Stamper are here to help.
 Call to schedule your consultation today!
 Call us at (626) 792-3161.